Corinna's Online Guide to Wise Woman Herbal Medicine

 Poke Root, Phytolacca americana, as a tincture is a favorite in my community for sore throats, severe colds and respiratory infections.
 When applied externally as oil it can help reduce swollen lymph or dissolve lumps, bumps and growths.

-St. Johnswort, Hypericum perforatum, or St. J’s as I fondly call her, can be made into a tincture to support people with depression.
-She is especially helpful for the kind of dark moods that come from seasonal affective disorder (SAD).
-St J's also has nervine and anti-viral properties.
+St. Johnswort, Hypericum perforatum, aka St. Joanswort or St. J's as I fondly call her, can be made into a tincture to support people with depression.
+Helpful for people with seasonal affective disorder, St J's also has nervine and anti-viral properties.
 As an herbal oil or salve externally, St J’s is supportive for the nerves and as sunscreen.
+(Note: Internal use of St Johnswort is contraindicated for those taking birth control pills, as this herb can reduce effectiveness of the pill.)

 Yarrow, Achillea millefolium, is known as a styptic, to stop bleeding.
 In addition to regulating blood, externally and internally, yarrow also helps prevent infection and has pain-relieving properties.